Graduate Clubs & Organizations

 Annual GSO Conference

-The GSO conference gives all SJMC graduate students a chance to present their research.
+The GSO conference gives all HSJMC graduate students a chance to present their research.
 This annual, day-long conference, includes many presentations from first-year students, among others.
 This conference is a great opportunity for you to gain experience in presenting work in a friendly atmosphere.
-Other SJMC graduate students and faculty members will attend the conference to give you valuable feedback to help you revise your paper and submit your work to conferences or publications.
+Other HSJMC graduate students and faculty members will attend the conference to give you valuable feedback to help you revise your paper and submit your work to conferences or publications.

 Graduate Student Research Support Group